py2ai/py2ai.github.io/_posts/2020-04-08-How-to-plot-real-time-frame-rate-in-opencv-and-matplotlib.md

 - Computer Vision
 - FPS
 - Face Detection
-title: How to Plot Real-Time Frame Rate of a Webcam in Python with OpenCV
+title: Plot Real-Time Frame Rate of Webcam in Python with OpenCV
 ---
 Hello there!
 Welcome to the PyShine Artificial Intelligence Learning series.
 Today we will learn, how to detect a Human face using Open CV library in Python, from a real-time web camera.
 We will also learn, how to plot the real-time frame rate of the camera.